hypothesis/h-assets/README.md

   Python package.
 Typically Hypothesis applications use a `build` directory in the root of the repository.
 - Cache busting is always enabled and is done via query strings.
-These query strings are checked when serving a request to avoid responses being stored under the wrong keys in downstream caches.
+These query strings are checked, if present, when serving a request to avoid responses being stored under the wrong keys in downstream caches.
 - It is assumed that compressing bytes (eg. with gzip or Brotli) will be handled by a service like Cloudflare, not the Python application.